-HelloFresh employs a similar approach, but with the addition of a few extra steps to “trick” users into completing and submitting lead generation forms.
-Prior to viewing CTAs, new customers encounter buttons that allow them to designate their meal preferences and the number of people they intend to serve.
+HelloFresh employs a similar approach, but includes a few extra steps to “trick” users into completing and submitting lead generation forms.
+Prior to viewing CTAs, new customers encounter buttons to designate their meal preferences and the number of people they intend to serve.

 Once they’ve highlighted these parameters, prospective HelloFresh subscribers click the “Select this plan” button.
 This leads them to a separate page on which they are encouraged to enter email information.
 Before they know it, previously casual visitors have signed up for meal plans, or, at minimum, opted into future marketing messages.

 In select cases, CTAs may strive to slow users down, rather than delivering immediate clicks.
 These buttons play into the general flow of the user experience.
 On occasion, businesses may want visitors to engage with content in other ways before moving forward.

 This reasoning influences the common placement of CTAs directly below important terms of service.
 If these were placed in a different location, users might neglect to read or even glance at these terms—and as a result, they might be unaware of what they’re signing up for.

 If you want to get visitors to interact via text message, you should place your CTA button right below the corresponding CTA.
 The Planned Parenthood website, for example, encourages visitors to “chat now,” but first warns them that message and data rates may apply.

 Color impacts decision-making among consumers.
 The right hue can evoke feelings of calm, trust, or excitement.
 For this reason, color psychology has long played a key role in a variety of business decisions, including everything from product packaging to store design.